Book an appointment

 Where Are You Located?

-Our workshop is in Stratford, East London, about a 7-minute walk away from Westfield and Stratford main station.
-Our unit is on the second floor of a large building which hosts approximately 40 other businesses. click for more details of how to find us.
+Our workshop is in Bloomsbury, Central London, about a 4-minute walk away from Tottenham court road .
+Our unit is on the 1st floor of a 91 Great Russel Street.
+There is buzzer that you can call when you arrive and we will come down to let you in.
+Click for more details of how to find us.

 Can I Bring My Own Metal?